RaviTambade/Craftsmanship/README.md

 # Crafting Software
 <img src="/Images/learning.png">
 <b>Beauty lies in the eyes of the beholder.</b>Software is a beautiful master piece crafted by Software Development Team.
 Crafting Software is an art of making software.It is a learning expereince of building working software in a better way.
 It is Agile; It is beautiful.
-I am loving it.Are you interested in ?
+I am loving it.Are you interested in?

 ### What Do Software Developers Do?
+Let me share with you.
 IT automation is the process of creating software to replace repeatable processes and reduce manual intervention.
-It is the process of  accelerating the delivery of IT infrastructure and applications by automating manual processes that previously required human intervention.
-Software development is not a Rocket science.
+It is the process of accelerating the delivery of IT infrastructure and applications.
+IT automation is Software Development.It is not a Rocket science.
 *   Software developers write code to turn manual processes into automated processes.
 *   Everything the program is supposed to do must be known by the software developer.

 ### What Do Software Developers Really Need?
 The journey from idea to masterpiece is paved with trust, hard work and sprinkled with passion.
 There are a few things that every software developer needs.

-- A basic starting point - what are the basics of what we are supposed to build?
+- A basic entry point - what are the basics of what we are supposed to build?
 - A way forward - how should the code be created?
 - A way to continue - A basic process for the daily work the software developer will do
 - A way backward - what did we actually do to create the software?